JFL110/app-base-prender/README.md

 Mark _script_ or _link_ tags with an _inline_ attribute to pull the content into the same page and reduce client requests for small resources.

 #### Compression
-All CSS and JS will be smooshed using the [YUI compressor](http://yui.github.io/yuicompressor/).
+All CSS will be smooshed using the [YUI compressor](http://yui.github.io/yuicompressor/).

 #### Placeholders
 Any tag with an _data-placeholder-key_ attribute or any _x:placeholder_ tag with a _key_ attribute will be replaced with a placeholder node.
 These can then be swapped with dynamic values on a per request basis.